Privacy Policy

 The Website and the Services use cookies, local storage and similar technologies.
 Categories of cookies we use:

-• Analytics — help us understand how the Services are used (PostHog product analytics);
+- Analytics — help us understand how the Services are used (PostHog product analytics, with input masking and pseudonymous identifiers);

 You may refuse cookies through your browser settings; however, parts of the Services may not function properly without them.
 We do not knowingly use cookies for cross-site advertising.